vmware-labs/reconciler-runtime/README.md

 There are three test suites: for [testing reconcilers](#reconcilertests), an optimized harness for [testing sub reconcilers](#subreconcilertests), and for [testing admission webhooks](#admissionwebhooktests).

+Colorized diffs are available in assertion error messages by setting the environment variable `COLOR_DIFF=true`

 <a name="reconcilertestsuite" />

 ### ReconcilerTests